ducksouplab/ducksoup/README.md

 - remote: 2 (audio and video) client->server tracks
 - local: 2*(n-1) server->client tracks for an interaction of size n (peers don't receive back their own streams)

+When an interaction is done (only if aborted or successfully ended), the following resources are released too:

+- mixer, mixerSlices, senderControllers
+- peerServer, peerConn, wsConn

+There are several ways a peerServer may end:

+- the room is done
+- an error occured on wsConn
+- the peer connection has been closed

+When releasing resources related to a peer, it's possible to test only for the peerServer to be done, since the room being done implies peerServers to be done.

 ### Step by step description of a run

 Here is an overview of what is happening from connecting to videoconferencing: